Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Network_credentials.png?raw=true)

-_Figure 22 : Informations à renseigner afin de permettre à l'ESP32 de se connecter sur le réseau internet._
+_Figure 22 : Information to be filled in to enable the ESP32 to connect to the Internet._

 Once these informations have been entered, you can upload the programme to the ESP32.